 What is sleep apnea?

 Sleep apnea is a condition in which your breathing stops periodically during sleep, as many as 20-30 times per hour.
+Doctors are much more aware now of the broad list of medical problems that sleep apnea can cause.
 Each time you stop breathing in your sleep, the resulting lack of oxygen alerts your brain, which temporarily wakes you up to restart proper breathing.
 Since the time spent awake is so brief, most people with sleep apnea don't remember it, and many feel like they are getting a good night's sleep when, in fact, they are not.
 The constant wake-sleep, wake-sleep cycle prevents those with sleep apnea from achieving deep sleep, resulting in a constant drowsy feeling during the day.

 What are the signs of sleep apnea?